maxweill/Konakona/README.md

 *save* - Located in the 'general' tree.
 Boolean.
 Choose whether images/clips should be saved or not.
 Output files get renamed and moved to the media folder.
 The format of the filename is %Y%m%d-%H%M%S(year,month,day-hour,minute,second).

+*multi.chance* - Located in the 'general.multi' tree.
+Integer.
+A number between 0 and 1, representing the percentage of the time the bot will produce multiple images.
+Set to 0 to never produce multiple images.
+Set to 1 to produce multiple images every time.

 *multi.img_num* - Located in the 'general.multi' tree.
 Integer.
-Goes up to 4 and turns off at 0.
+Goes up to 4 images.
 Generates multiple images that get posted as one tweet.
 Not working with videos.

 *multi.sec_apart* - Located in the 'general.multi' tree.
 Integer.
 Chooses how many seconds apart the multiple generated images should be.